 Believe it or not, but 2020 was the first year that Tesla made a full-year profit.
 In 2020, $721 million was attributable to common shareholders and $141 million was attributable to noncontrolling interests.

-2021 was a massive year for Tesla.
-Building on 2020’s success, they managed to turn a full-year profit for a second year in a row.
-In 2021, the total revenue streams of Tesla added up to about $54 billion.
-The vast majority of this revenue ($44 billion) was generated by automotive sales.
+2022 was a massive year for Tesla.
+Building on 2021’s success, they managed to turn a full-year profit for a third year in row.
+In 2022, the total revenue streams of Tesla added up to $75.863 billion.

 8. Tesla Shares Reached Its Peak in November 2021